Will Dispute Lawyers Sydney, NSW

 Can I contest a Will if I was already left something?

 Yes.
-If the inheritance you received is considered inadequate for your proper maintenance and support, you can still make a Family Provision Claim for a larger share.
-PBL Law Group’s will dispute lawyers can help you assess the adequacy of your provision.
+If what you received is considered inadequate for your proper maintenance and support, you may still be able to make a Family Provision Claim for a larger share.

 Can adult children contest their parent’s Will?